OctopusDeploy/blog/blog/2021-07/importing-a-deployable-tutorial/high-level-overview/high-level-overview.md

 With this knowledge, you are now able to utilize the Octopus Deploy platform to serve your continuous deployment needs.
 We have a wide range of example use cases that our customers have used Octopus Deploy for.
 It is likely that some or a mixture of these apply to you.
 Find out more [here](https://octopus.com/company/customers).

 The customers that have signed up with us usually experience an 'a-ha!' moment where they understand the value proposition that Octopus Deploy provides and how it can solve their problems.
-Through the resources contained in this overview, and the resources that you will be pointed to, we want hope you can understand whether Octopus Deploy can meet your needs.
+Through the resources contained in this overview, and the resources that you will be referred to, we want you to accurately evaluate whether Octopus Deploy can meet your needs.

 ## How much does it cost?